4 min read

 → Jojoba Oil basically gets sucked right into your skin, slows down oil production, and gets right to work cleaning and clearing our blocked pores.
 It deploys an army of soothing anti-inflammatory, antimicrobial, and healing agents to moisture and helps keep any future break-outs at bay.
 You can mix it into one of our clay masks or as a stand-alone oil cleanser and moisturiser.

 → Colloidal Oatmeal is a micro-fine, ground oatmeal that is not rough or abrasive, making it perfect for gently exfoliating broken skin.
 Mix it with manuka honey to create a healing mask for your skin.
-Colloidal Oatmeal contains polysaccharides (sugars) and natural proteins, an extra soothing addition in our clay masks.
+Colloidal Oatmeal contains polysaccharides (sugars) and natural proteins, an extra soothing addition in our Yellow Clay Mask.